 The U.S. Department of Justice says that claims against “at-large” electoral districts constitute the majority of its litigation under Section 2.
-While claims for racially discriminatory electoral systems are often thought of in connection with southern racism, the DoJ continues to litigate cases in the north — in the 1980’s it sued the City of Euclid, Ohio, and the Euclid City School District for its unlawful at-large systems, and in 2003 it sued the City of Chelsea, MA.
+While claims for racially discriminatory electoral systems are often thought of in connection with southern racism, the DoJ continues to litigate cases in the north — in 2003 it sued the City of Chelsea, MA, and in 2008 and 2009 settled lawsuits it had filed against the City of Euclid, Ohio, and the Euclid City School District for their unlawful at-large systems.
 In January 2017, the Department of Justice sued Eastpointe, MI on the basis of its at-large system.

-As noted in local media, The NAACP Legal Defense Fund issued a NAACP-LDF FAQ At Large Voting – Columbus brief to Columbus following the defeat of the August 2016 defeat of Issue 1 which sought to provide district representation in Columbus.
+As noted in local media, The NAACP Legal Defense Fund issued a brief to Columbus following the defeat of the August 2016 defeat of Issue 1 which sought to provide district representation in Columbus (NAACP Columbus FAQ).
 The LDF has litigated cases across the country to roll back this discriminatory form of election.

 Columbus City Council is now considering to pass legislation to expand the all at-large 7 member council, to 9 members nominated by district and elected at-large.
 Such a system would continue to raise concerns about whether the voting rights of Columbus’s African American citizens are being violated.